ZeroMemoryEx/DeadLight/README.md

 ![Token-Stealer](https://i.imgur.com/cpK3bNV.jpeg)

 # Features
+* Steal Token directly From memory
 * Steal
   * Discord Token
   * username
   * os version
+  * bypass any kind of token protection

 # How to login using token
 * open inspect element in https://discord.com/ ,copy and paste this code in console